gradle/gradle/design-docs/build-initialisation.md

 * The `* Try ...` error message from `gradle someTask` in an empty directory includes a similar message to the help output.

 # Story: Create a Java library project from scratch

+This story adds the ability to create a Java library project by running `gradle setupBuild` in an empty directory:

 * Add a `--type` command-line option to `setupBuild`.
 * When `type` is `java-library` then: